 Next, it was time to tell our girls.
 They were excited!
 They love watching us try new things and explore the world with them.
 Even when things don’t go as planned, I make sure they see that as well.
 I want them to understand that it is alright to fail.
 As long as you learn and grow from your past experiences it is not truly a failure.
 Sometimes you need to put yourself out there in the world and see what happens.
 With the support of my beautiful, smart, and kind daughters I felt empowered to move forward.

 With that, I told the next people in my life that I knew would also support my hopes and dreams…my parents.
-Given the fact that this tradition began in my home as a child I thought it would only be fitting to receive my parents blessing.
-Not only did they give me their blessing but they played in integral role in the creation of Fairy-Tailed.
+Given the fact that this tradition began in my home as a child, I thought it would only be fitting to receive my parent's blessing.
+Not only did they give me their blessing but they played an integral role in the creation of Fairy-Tailed.
 They assisted as a beta reader and helped with critiquing the illustrations as well.
 I truly could not have completed this project without their support.

 My sisters, Angie and Tiffany, who were lucky enough to experience the joys of growing up with the Birthday Fairy loved the idea.
 They continued to check in with me about my progress.
 I asked their opinion about things along the way and appreciated their input.
 Having sisters is special, having sisters that are also friends fills my heart with more love than words can say.

 Slowly I inched forward writing and revising the story to get it to be something I would be proud to put out into the world.
 Something that children would love and parents wouldn’t hate to read.
-A story that would capture imagination and spark joy into the hearts of children as they open their eyes on their birthday’s like I did as a child.
+A story that would capture the imagination and spark joy into the hearts of children as they open their eyes on their birthdays as I did as a child.
 All this in under 600 words.
 Yikes!
 It seemed like a daunting task.

 I would like to offer an additional thank you to Amanda for taking the time out of your busy teaching schedule to read it over for errors.
 You are amazing.
 Those children are lucky to have you, and I am lucky to have you as a friend.

 Also, a special thank you to Sarah Roberts.
 Thank you for the time you took to sit down with me for coffee and look over my writing.
 Your assistance took the story to the next level and your advice was priceless.
-Please take the time to click on the link on Sarah’s name and check out her website.
+Please take the time to click on the link in Sarah’s name and check out her website.
 She is one of the members of my critique group that I have come to love along with Nancy Riley and June Carolus.

 Bless you all,